Why this site?

 More available time has also allowed me to move the social action needle through formal board work with Drexel University and the Tony Hawk Foundation.
 I also do a fair amount of mentoring and pro-bono coaching.
-I had amazing help along the way, not paying it forward is not an option.
+I had amazing help along the way.
+Not paying it forward is not an option.

-It goes without saying that the additional freedom to spend with my wife, five children and countless hobbies, is very special.
+It goes without saying that the additional freedom to spend time with my wife, five children and countless hobbies, is very special.